 Buying glasses can be very expensive and what’s even worse is that vision insurance doesn't always cover glasses — and in cases when it does, it may not cover the whole cost.

-How To Buy Glasses Online In 5 Simple Steps1.
-Get A Prescription
+How To Buy Glasses Online In 5 Simple Steps

 2. Know Your Pupillary Distance (PD)